Diogo-Almeida3/Weather/README.md

 * [Technologies](#technologies)

 ## General info
-This work was carried out in the scope of the mobile architectures Unit, aiming to implement a weather application.
+This work was carried out in the scope of the mobile architectures course Unit, aiming to implement a weather application.

 ## Technologies